dirkleas/miditoyz/help.md

 $ miditoyz verify --help
 Usage: miditoyz verify [OPTIONS] FILE_NAME

-  Verify MIDI song file can be processed with mido and music21 packages or that a JSON or CSV file is the correct format.
+  Verify MIDI song file can be processed with mido package or that a JSON or CSV file is the correct format.

 Arguments:
   FILE_NAME  MIDI song, JSON, or CSV file to verify for correct format.